List of Still Game characters: Other characters

 Archie (2004) Played by Sylvester McCoy.
 A reclusive man.
 Despite being a friend of Jack and Victor, he hasn't set foot outside his house since the mid-1960s.
 His reason for this is that he was evacuated during the war to a farm and was comfortable with a peaceful life.
 When he returned to Craiglang, it was like New York to him.
 In 1966, he put his boot through his TV after England's victory over West Germany in the FIFA World Cup.
 Because of his reclusive lifestyle, social services would visit him, making sure he was alright for food, clothes and money.
 In 2004, his house was to be demolished so he left his home for the first time in decades.
 Jack, Victor and the Craiglang locals welcomed him out and encouraged him not to shut himself in again, without success, although, they did get him addicted to McDonald's and arranged for him to be rehoused in Osprey Heights.
-It turned out, he had hoarded £38,000 in cash under his bed in all the years he'd spent cooped up, and had bought himself a new plasma TV with the money for his new home.
+It turned out, he had hoarded £38,000 of social money under his bed in all the years he'd spent cooped up, and had bought himself a new plasma TV with the money for his new home.

 John McDade (2004) Victor and Betty's son.
-John only appeared once in Still Game, but was regularly referred to.
+John only appeared once in the series, though was regularly referred to.
 John lives in South Africa with his family.
 He doesn't keep in contact with his father much.
 This upsets Victor, because he misses his son deeply.
 Victor is so annoyed with John, he sometimes refers to him as an "uncaring bastard".
 To try to get more attention from his son, Victor pretended to be ill.
 This news worried John so much that he flew over from South Africa to Craiglang to be at his father's side.
 John later discovered that Victor was only pretending to be ill and he was annoyed.
 Victor apologised, but pointed out to John that it was due to lack of contact.
-John understood he was on the wrong as well and they made up.
-At least for now.
+John understood he was on the wrong as well and they made up in the end.